avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ![Alternate image text](/images/twitter/tweet_tweet.jpg)

 # Part 1: Data Collection
 As a Data Scientist, it is easy to want to start with nicely formatted data and to jump into the predictive modelling and analysis phase.
 However, beginning a data science project from raw data can be fun and rewarding!
 Everyone loves a good challenge.
 Right?
 I decided for my raw data challenge, I will work with Twitter API data.

-By the way, can #RawDataChallenge become a thing?
-Anyways as I was saying, I decided to work with Twitter API data because 1) The documentation on Twitter APIs is abundant.
+I decided to work with Twitter API data because 1) The documentation on Twitter APIs is abundant.
 Huzzah!
 2) Twitter APIs provide very useful text data such as tweets, location, hashtags, and user mentions.
 Other data includes time, date, and number of followers.
 3) I am intrigued by the idea of finding twitter trends and identifying major topics from just a simple tweet.

 ### Purpose
 I am collecting Twitter API data in order to analyze topics during the 2020 presidential election and to determine if there is a trend in the overall sentiment within these topics depending on location and time of the tweet.
 Topics that I expect to find from the tweets comprises of COVID19, Trump, Biden, election, vaccines, Black Lives Matter, fake news, Proud Boys, voter fraud, climate change, Ruth Ginsburg, Amy Coney Barrett, and TikTok.
 Phew, can you believe all this has happened in just 4 months?!